Pork Schnitzel

 How to Make Pork Schnitzel

-1. Pound the meat.
+1. POUND CHOPS.
 Place each pork chop between two sheets of plastic wrap.
 Pound them gently with a meat mallet on a sturdy surface until 1/4 inch thick.

-2. Bread the chops.
-Mix the flour, garlic, onion powder, salt, and pepper in a shallow bowl.
-Whisk the eggs and milk in a second one.
+2. BREAD CHOPS.
+Mix the flour, garlic, onion powder, salt, and pepper in a shallow dish.
+Whisk the eggs and milk in a second small bowl.
 Add the breadcrumbs to a third.
 Then, dredge each pork chop in the flour first.
-Shake off excess, then dip them in the egg mixture and finally, the panko.
+Shake off excess, then dip in the egg mixture and, finally, the panko.

-3. Chill.
+3. CHILL CHOPS.
 Place the breaded chops on a plate and chill, uncovered, for 5 to 10 minutes.

-4. Cook.
+4. COOK CHOPS.
 Cook two chops in a preheated skillet with 3 tablespoons of oil and a tablespoon of butter over medium-high heat.
 Drain the cooked chops on a wire rack over a baking sheet.
+Sometimes, I use a paper towel-lined plate.

-5. Repeat the process.
+5. REPEAT PROCESS.
+Repeat with remaining chops.
 Discard the oil and wipe the skillet clean.
-Cook the other two pork chops in the remaining 3 tablespoons of oil and 1 tablespoon of butter.
+Add the remaining 3 tablespoons of oil and 1 tablespoon of butter to the skillet and cook the remaining cutlets.

-6. Serve.
+6. SERVE & ENJOY.
 Serve the schnitzels immediately with lemon wedges, and enjoy!

 Tips for the Best Pork Schnitzel